TuckerKent1/WeatherApp/README.md

 # WeatherApp

-This is a single-page app created with JavaScript and HTML.
+This is a single-page app created with vanilla JavaScript and HTML so far.

 It started as a class assignment, but I added some extra functionality to it.